old-xebis/repository-template/README.md

 #### Test Set

 Test set is a simple text file format.
-Each line must begin or end without leading or trailing whitespaces.
+Each line must begin or end without leading or trailing whitespace.
 Each line should contain included test sets (`*.set`), test files to be run (`*.bats`), comments starting with `#` as the first character on the line, or empty lines.
 File paths are relative to the test set file.

 Example: